 Personal practice mentoring is suitable for:

-- anyone who has completed a group-based, eight-week course such as Mindfulness-based Stress Reduction (MBSR) or Mindfulness-based Cognitive Therapy (MBCT) and has been practising independently for at least six months following the course;
+- anyone who has completed a group-based, eight-week course such as Mindfulness-based Stress Reduction (MBSR) or Mindfulness-based Cognitive Therapy (MBCT);

-- anyone who has completed an eight-week distance learning MBSR/MBCT course and who has been practising independently for at least six months following the course;
+- anyone who has completed an eight-week distance learning MBSR/MBCT course;

-- anyone who has trained mindfulness-based teachers seeking focused reflection to support deepening of personal practice.
+- anyone who has trained mindfulness-based teachers seeking focused reflection to support the deepening of personal practice.

 What does personal mindfulness practice mentoring involve?